...One work of art is worth a thousand words....

 Treatment within this framework involves personal work done together with the therapist using a variety of art therapy tools.
 Individual therapy is suitable for children and adults and allows a great deal of flexibility in choosing methods and materials.
 Integrative guided imagery can be integrated into the therapy as well.
 The duration of the treatment depends upon the needs of the patient.
 Short term treatment is focused on specific objectives and subjects.
 Long term treatment is appropriate for situations requiring prolonged therapeutic care.

-Groups for children suffering from attention deficit disorders and learning disabilities.
+Art Therapy for children suffering from attention deficit disorders and learning disabilities.

-The group focuses on the emotional aspects of the children’s coping with their environment.
+The meetings focuses on the emotional aspects of the children’s coping with their environment.
 Therapy focuses on learning positive coping mechanisms for dealing with uncontrollable outbursts, feelings of anguish and frustration, low self esteem, feelings of social worthlessness, and more.

 For children suffering from attention deficit disorders and learning disabilities, art therapy achieves the following

 Together we will discover ways of coping with the restlessness that comes with anxiety.
 We shall find the origin of life, despite the loss of what was known, familiar and expected, and discover the strength hidden in each one of us that may seem gone.
-In the safety of the group, we will meet others sharing our experiences and discover that we are not alone.

-Groups for pregnant women.
+Art Therapy for pregnant women.

 Idan (fictitious name, 10 years old, post trauma, apparently following a car accident, short term treatment).
 “It was really fun.
 I felt calm.
 I wasn't nervous.
 It was an easier period with no stress and fewer problems.
 I would like it to continue because I've gotten used to it.”